Docker

 - Both instances will share the same database.

-If you wish to run multiple instances of UserFrosting on the same computer with Docker, you must edit the
+If you wish to run multiple instances of UserFrosting on the same computer with Docker, you must edit the docker-compose.yml for each instance and change the ports and database volumes/database names.

 Note